TheQooseGoose/TheQooseGoose/README.md

 ### Needs Updating
 - Combat Behavior has no substance.
 Currently, it is "Go to 0.00, 0.00, 0.00."
 - Experiment with different patrol ranges.
-Larger area = less-likely to encounter player.
+Larger area = less likely to encounter a player.

 ### Tradeoffs & Alternatives
 - If all the AI is actively seeking cover and running a lot of checks, the AI might be more expensive to run in bulk.
 In exchange for less "dumb" AI, there will *probably* have to be less AI for the sake of performance.